wavemaker/docs/learn/react-native/oauth-silent-sso-with-pkce.md

 ### Initial Authentication in App 1

+The first application in your SSO ecosystem performs the complete OAuth 2.0 authentication flow and securely stores the resulting tokens for other applications to access.
+This establishes the foundation for silent login across multiple apps within your organization.

 ```javascript
 import { authorize, refresh } from 'react-native-app-auth';
 import { saveData, getData, initializeStore } from 'react-native-app-data-sharing';